JuliaPOMDP/POMDPs.jl/docs/src/def_solver.md

 Now that we have a solve function, let's let users interface with our policy.

 ## Creating an Updater

 Let's now talk about how we deal with beliefs.
-Since QMDP is a discrete POMDP solver, we can assume that the user will represent their belief as a probaiblity distribution over states.
+Since QMDP is a discrete POMDP solver, we can assume that the user will represent their belief as a probablity distribution over states.
 That means that we can also use a discrete belief to work with our policy!
 Lucky for us, the JuliaPOMDP organization contains tools that we can use out of the box for working with discrete beliefs.
-The POMDPToolbox package conatins a DiscreteBelief type that does exactly what we need.
+The POMDPToolbox package contains a DiscreteBelief type that does exactly what we need.
 Let's define the helper functions the deal with beliefs and updaters:

 ```julia
 using POMDPToolbox # remeber to load the package that implements discrete beliefs for us